Timeline: Libya's uprising against Muammar Gaddafi

 July 28 - Abdel Fattah Younes, Gaddafi's former interior minister who defected to the rebels on February 22 and became their military chief, is killed.

-July 30 - NATO says it has bombed satellite dishes in Tripoli to stop "terror broadcasts" by Gaddafi, but state TV remains on air.
+July 30 - NATO says it has bombed satellite dishes in Tripoli to stop "terror broadcasts" by Gaddafi, but state TV remains on air, condemning what it says is the targeting of journalists.

 Aug 9 - Gaddafi's government accuses NATO of killing 85 civilians, in an air strike near Zlitan, west of Misrata.